 The Forde lab is a biophysics research group affiliated with the departments of Physics, Chemistry and Molecular Biology and Biochemistry.

 Biophysics involves integrating skills and knowledge from a variety of fields to further our quantitative understanding of the marvels of life.
-In our group, we encourage graduate students and researchers to learn techniques from a variety of fields, specializing in their own particular interests.
+In our group, we encourage students to learn techniques from a variety of fields, specializing in their own particular interests.
 Mastering this combination of skills from a range of scientific fields means that researchers in our group become true multidisciplinary scientists, able to communicate and work in a wide range of scientific disciplines.

 To learn more about our lab and the work we do, please refer to the links at the top of the page.
 You can also check out Nancy describing some of our collagen goals in this video